arc42/docs.arc42.org-site/_pages/section-6.md

 order: 10
 ---

+### 6. Runtime View

 <div class="arc42-help" markdown="1">

 ### Content
-This view describes concrete behavior and interactions of the system’s building blocks in form of scenarios from the following areas:
+The runtime view describes concrete behavior and interactions of the system’s building blocks in form of scenarios from the following areas:

 * important use cases or features: how do building blocks execute them?
 * interactions at critical external interfaces: how do building blocks cooperate with users and neighbouring systems?